 The Wisconsin State Park System requires users of the trails to hold state trail passes.
 Passes are required for anyone age 16 or older biking on the trails.
 Children under the age of 16 can bike the trails for free.
 Walking and hiking on the state bike trails is free.

-- River Trail Cycles, 106 Main St, Onalaska 2nd place, Best Bike Shop in La Crosse County 2014 Group rides: Tues, Wed, Sun (weather & daylight permitting)
+- River Trail Cycles, 106 Mason St, Onalaska 2nd place, Best Bike Shop in La Crosse County 2014 Group rides: Tues, Wed, Sun (weather & daylight permitting) (Rentals Available)

 The Great River Road

 The Wisconsin DOT has a great guide for biking along the Great River Road.
 The maps show low and high traffic roads as well as the trail information to get through Onalaska and La Crosse.